Iran linked to US election disinformation campaign: What we know

 Iran is working to influence the US presidential election and spreading disinformation through a series of fake outlets, the New York Times reported on Tuesday.

-What happened: The newspaper reported that Iran is engaged an effort to sway the US presidential election.
+What happened: The newspaper reported that Iran is engaged in an effort to sway the US presidential election.
 The Islamic Republic is seeking to damage former US President Donald Trump’s campaign, but has also targeted his opponent, Vice President Kamala Harris, and current President Joe Biden, according to the Times.

-“Iran’s efforts appear intended to undermine former President Donald J. Trump’s campaign to return to the White House,” read the report, which cited US and Iranian officials.
+“Iran’s efforts appear intended to undermine former President Donald J. Trump’s campaign to return to the White House,” stated the report, which cited US and Iranian officials.
 “They have also targeted President Biden and Vice President Kamala Harris, suggesting a wider goal of sowing internal discord and discrediting the democratic system in the United States more broadly in the eyes of the world.”

 The Iranian network includes social media users who “push Iran’s views,” as well as hackers and front companies controlled by the Islamic Revolutionary Guard Corps (IRGC), according to the report.